gbv/ssso/ssso.md

 ## Service status

 SSSO defines five typical service status as disjoint subclasses of [ServiceEvent].
-Actual service fulfillments do not need to implement all of these service status.
+Multiple [ServiceEvent] that belong to one [ServiceFulfillment] SHOULD be connected in time with properties [nextService] and [previousService].
+An actual [ServiceFulfillment] does not need to implement all of these service status.

 * A [ReservedService] is in status **reserved**:\
   the service has been accepted for execution but no action has taken place.